SumonPaul18/kubernetes/helm/README.md

 ---

+---

+### What is Helm?

+Helm is often referred to as the package manager for Kubernetes.
+It enables you to define, install, and manage even the most complex Kubernetes applications.
+Helm uses a packaging format called charts, which include all the resources needed to run an application, service, or a complete cloud-native stack inside Kubernetes.

-# Installing Helm
+### Installing Helm
 From Script
 ```
 curl -fsSL -o get_helm.sh https://raw.githubusercontent.com/helm/helm/main/scripts/get-helm-3
 chmod 700 get_helm.sh
 ./get_helm.sh
 ```

----

-#### Section 1: Introduction and Helm Basics

-##### What is Helm?

-Helm is often referred to as the package manager for Kubernetes.
-It enables you to define, install, and manage even the most complex Kubernetes applications.
-Helm uses a packaging format called charts, which include all the resources needed to run an application, service, or a complete cloud-native stack inside Kubernetes.

 ##### How to Install helm in Ubuntu